-Directive on the Processing of Personal Data and the Protection of Privacy in the Electronic Communications Sector (2002/58): This Directive has been adopted by the European Parliament and is due to be implemented in the UK by the end of October 2003.
+Privacy & Electronic Communications Directive (2002/58): This Directive, which replaces the Telecommunications (Personal Data and Privacy Directive) 1997/66, was due to be implemented by EU Member States by 31st October 2003.
+It was implemented in the UK by the Privacy and Electronic Communications (EC Directive) Regulations which will come into force on 11 December 2003.
 This Directive applies to the processing of personal data of subscribers or users in connection with the provision of publicly available electronic communications services in public communications networks.
 In particular, it lays down various information requirements in relation to personal information which is collected electronically from the users' equipment.

-E-Commerce Directive (2000/31): The E-Commerce Directive applies to "information society services", which means any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.
+E-Commerce Directive (2000/31)5: The E-Commerce Directive applies to "information society services", which means any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.
 This Directive requires service providers to make various information available to the recipients of the service.

-Distance Selling Directive (1997/7): This Directive governs any contract concerning goods or services concluded between a supplier and a consumer under an organised distance sales or service provision scheme run by the supplier, who, for the purpose of the contract, makes exclusive use of one or more means of distance communication up to and including the moment at which the contract is concluded.
+Distance Selling Directive (1997/7)6: This Directive governs any contract concerning goods or services concluded between a supplier and a consumer under an organised distance sales or service provision scheme run by the supplier, who, for the purpose of the contract, makes exclusive use of one or more means of distance communication up to and including the moment at which the contract is concluded.
 A consumer means any natural person who, when entering into a distance contract, is acting for purposes outside his trade, business or profession.
 This Directive requires a minimum level of information to be provided to consumers before entering into a contract.